It’s week 6 for The Jeffrey Court Tile Renovation Challenge! It’s now time to see if this ugly duckling became a swan.

 So this next little picture isn’t the best photo but I had to show you the tub area light.
 Instead of spending big bucks replacing it, I spent $11 for a seed glass globe and I painted the white base with an acrylic matte metallic paint.
 So easy and it looks a hundred times better!

 I also painted the two round mirrors in the same matte metallic – so much better than the washed-out gold they arrived with.
+To save money I updated the existing tub area light with a little paint.
+See the easy tutorial here.

 When in doubt- paint it, friends!